Global P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) Market Research Report 2020 Market Size, Share, Value, and Competitive Landscape forecast year

 P-Hydroxyphenyl-Propionic Acid is an important pharmaceutical intermediate, recently mainly used to make esmolol hydrochloride and octrelicate hydrochloride.

-This report contains market size and forecasts of P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) in China, including the following market information:
+This report contains market size and forecasts of P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) in US, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on P-Hydroxyphenyl-Propionic Acid (CAS 501-97-3) production and consumption in US

 Total Market by Segment: